kyverno/website/content/en/docs/writing-policies/policy-settings.md

 * **generateExisting**: applicable to generate rules only.
 Controls whether Kyverno should evaluate the policy the moment it is created.

 * **mutateExistingOnPolicyUpdate**: applicable to mutate rules which define targets.
 Controls whether Kyverno should evaluate the policy when it is updated.
+This field is deprecated as of 1.13.
+Scheduled to be removed in a future version.
+Use `mutateExistingOnPolicyUpdate` under the mutate rule instead.

 * **schemaValidation**: controls whether policy validation checks are applied.
 Defaults to "true".
 Kyverno will attempt to validate the schema of a policy and fail if it cannot determine it satisfies the OpenAPI schema definition for that resource.
 Can occur on either validate or mutate policies.
 Set to "false" to skip schema validation.
 This field is deprecated as of 1.11 and currently has no effect.
 Scheduled to be removed in a future version.